segmentio/segment-docs/src/connections/destinations/catalog/scopeai/index.md

 ---
 [ScopeAI](https://www.getscopeai.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) improves communication between support and product teams by aggregating user feedback and tracking the impact of bugs or issues and feature requests.

 This destination is maintained by ScopeAI.
-For any issues with the destination, [contact their team](mailto:support@getscopeai.com).
+For any issues with the destination, [contact the ScopeAI Support team](mailto:support@getscopeai.com).

-_**NOTE:** ScopeAI is currently in beta, which means that they are still actively developing the product.
-This doc was last updated on February 22, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the ScopeAI Destination and its documentation, [let their team know](mailto:support@getscopeai.com)!_
+{% include content/beta-note.md %}

 ## Getting Started